-Recall Eq.
-(11) in Gaume et al. (2018) that $\dot{\gamma} \ge 0$ .
+Recall Equation 11 in Gaume et al. (2018a) that $\dot{\gamma} \ge 0$.
 Furthermore, $\hat{\tau} \cdot \frac{\partial y}{\partial \hat{\tau}} \ge 0$ because the yield surface is a convex function of $\hat{\tau}$ which includes the origin.
-Therefore $\dot{w}^P \ge 0$ .
-Note this result holds for any isotropic plasticity model that has a convex yield function and an associative flow rule.
+Therefore $\dot{w}^P \ge 0$.
+Notes this result holds for any isotropic plasticity model that has a convex yield function and an associative flow rule.

-The evolution of kinetic and potential energy of the flows in the four typical flow regimes (i.e., cold dense, warm shear, warm plug, sliding slab) is demonstrated in Fig. A1.
-As expected, the potential energy of the flows initially decreases as the flows move down from the slope and then becomes steady after the flows stop.
+The evolution of kinetic and potential energy of the flows in the four typical flow regimes (i.e. cold dense, warm shear, warm plug, sliding slab) is demonstrated in Fig. A1.
+As expected, the potential energy of the flows initially decreases as the flows move down from the slope, and then becomes steady after the flows stop.
 The kinetic energy of the flows firstly increases and then reduces until it vanishes.
-It is noticed that the kinetic energy of the sliding slab shows fluctuations in the deceleration phase, due to the interactions between the separating slabs in the flow after they reach the connectingarc zone (see Supplement Video S1).
+It is noticed that the kinetic energy of the sliding slab shows fluctuations in the deceleration phase, due to the interactions between the separating slabs in the flow after they reach the connecting arc zone (see supplementary video 1).

-Figure A2 shows the dissipated energy of the flows in the four cases.
+Fig. A2 shows the dissipated energy of the flows in the four cases.
 The dissipated energy increases before it reaches the final steady state.
 The growth rate of the dissipated energy varies for the different flows as they have distinct flow behaviors.
 Nevertheless, the final energy dissipation does not show much difference for the different flows.
 This is because of the identical initial potential energy and the similar final potential energy of the flows.

-The energy dissipation is contributed to by (1) the internal force of the material and (2) the external force on the material from the boundary slope.
+The energy dissipation is contributed from 1) internal force of the material and 2) external force on the material from the boundary/slope.
 As illustrated in Fig. A3, in all the four cases, the dissipated energy from the boundary is much higher than that dissipated inside the material.
 This is consistent with the results in Gracia et al. (2019).

 Figure A1.
-Evolution of potential and kinetic energy of the flows in the four typical flow regimes. (a) Cold dense; (b) warm shear; (c) warm plug; (d) sliding slab.
+Evolution of potential and kinetic energy of the flows in the four typical flow regimes. (a) cold dense; (b) warm shear; (c) warm plug; (d) sliding slab.